wangerekaharun/StreamReactions/README.md

 ## Looking at Stream Reactions

-The Reactions API has UI components for reactions built-in.
+The Stream's Android SDK has UI components for reactions built-in.
 They're useful in case you don't need custom ones as you've been learning in the sections above.
 This is how they look:

 ![Inbuilt Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/inbuilt_reactions.png)